DivineBee/CreationalPatterns/README.md

-# Creational Design Patterns Laboratory works
+# Design Patterns Laboratory works
 >### This is the repository for the labs regarding design patterns.
 >### Labs are being placed in different packages with their name
 >### University: UTM